awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-perms.md

 + `rbin:TagResource`
 + `rbin:UntagResource`
 + `rbin:ListTagsForResource`
++ `rbin:LockRule`
++ `rbin:UnlockRule`

 To use the Recycle Bin console, IAM users need the `tag:GetResources` permission\.

-The following is an example IAM policy\.
-It includes the `tag:GetResources` permission for console users\.
-If the permission is not needed, you can remove it from the policy\.
+The following is an example IAM policy that includes the `tag:GetResources` permission for console users\.
+If some permissions are not needed, you can remove them from the policy\.

 ```
 {